-- Group 3 Demethylation inhibitors (DMI) - Group 7 Succinate dehydrogenase inhibitors (SDHI) - Group 9 Anilinopyrimidines (AP) - Group 11 Quinone outside inhibitors (Qol) - If applying Group 2, 3, 7, 11 or 7+11 fungicides, do not apply more than two consecutive sprays of fungicides from the same group before changing to another group, this includes the last application made in-field from one season to the next. - Do not apply more than three sprays of a Group 7, 9, 11 or 7+11 fungicide per season. - 3.
+• Group 9 Anilinopyrimidines (AP)

+Group 11 Quinone outside inhibitors (Qol)

+- If applying Group 2, 3, 7, 11 or 7+11 fungicides, do not apply more than two consecutive sprays of fungicides from the same group before changing to another group, this includes the last application made in-field from one season to the next. - Do not apply more than three sprays of a Group 7, 9, 11 or 7+11 fungicide per season.
+Alone, tank mixed or coformulated all count to total.
+If Group 7 applied alone, apply Group 7 in strict alternation with fungicides from a different cross-resistance group. - 3.
+When mixtures are used for Group 7 resistance management, applied as tank mix or as a co-formulation mixture, the mixture partner should provide satisfactory disease control when used alone on the target disease and must have a different MoA. - 4.
+Always apply Group 7 fungicides as per label instructions and use preventatively. - 5.
 If consecutive sprays of fungicides from the same chemical group are applied, they must be followed by at least the same number of sprays from an alternative chemical group, before returning to the original group.

-Group
+Gro oup

 2 3 7 9 11 7+11

 Max. no. of consecutive sprays when applied alone 2 2 2 2 2 2

 Max. no. of consecutive sprays when applied in mix with a different MoA 2 2 2 2 2 2

 Max. no. of sprays per season 3 3 3 3 3 3

-- 4. A post-harvest treatment should also be counted as an application. - 5.
-The last blossom blight spray and the first pre-harvest brown rot spray should be regarded as consecutive applications. - 6.
-The spray program should be considered and the resistance management strategy applied on a whole-orchard basis. - No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
+- 6. A post-harvest treatment should also be counted as an application. - 7.
+The last blossom blight spray and the first pre-harvest brown rot spray should be regarded as consecutive applications. - 8.
+The spray program should be considered and the resistance management strategy applied on a whole-orchard basis. - 9.
+No specific resistance management strategy has been developed for low-risk fungicides, including those in Group M and BM.
 These products should be included in a management strategy as per label recommendations.